BllueSara/jalees-legal/privacy.md

 * We do not have access to, nor do we store, your credit card information.

 ### 4. Data Security and User Rights
-* We are committed to protecting your data.
-We do not sell or share your personal information with third parties.
+* We are committed to protecting your data and do not share your personal information with third parties.
-* You have the full right to access, modify, or delete your account and all associated data permanently from our servers at any time through the app settings.
+* **Account Deletion:** To delete your account and all associated data permanently from our servers, please send a request to: **jaleesreader@gmail.com**.
+Our team will process your request promptly.

 ---